openstack-k8s-operators/ci-framework/docs/source/architecture/00_general_facts.md

 That way, you're in a "deploy once, use many times", with the capacity to get a clean environment in a matter of minutes instead of hours.

-## Lightweight vs Validated Architecture

-The Lightweight layout, consuming CRC as an OpenShift provider, is mostly targeted for light CI and dev usage.
-CRC doesn't have HA, since it's a single-node deployment, and has a lot of hacks embedded to make it work like that.

-The Validated Architecture wants to be closer to an actual production infrastructure, allowing to test more features, especially related to HA.

-The OCP cluster as deployed by dev-scripts still presents some hacks, but they are really light compared to CRC.
-It's a really good way to test the product against a "close to reality" infrastructure.